Immediate Past President

 In the event of a resignation, death, or long-term incapacitation of the President, the Vice President shall assume the office and duties of the President for the unexpired term.
 The Executive Board shall determine whether the President is incapacitated for a long-term in their sole discretion.

 The Executive Board shall consist of the officers in the Association.
 The Executive Board shall be responsible for carrying on the business of the Association at times other than the Association’s regular meetings.
 The Executive Board shall report actions taken at the next regular meeting.
+Any person who performs court administration functions in a Michigan circuit court, regardless of title may become a member by paying the annual dues.

 - The President or any two members of the Executive Board may call a meeting of the Executive Board as needed.